Do you know how to make ferrets not smell?

 So, it is a vicious circle that will result in very smelly and very irritated itchy skin on a ferret.
 To avoid that, don’t bathe your ferret unless you really have to.
 When that happens, read my post about bathing ferrets so you can check how and what to use during the bath.

-How To Get Rid Of Ferret Odor In Room?
+How To Get Rid Of Ferret Odor In Rooms?

 The smell present in a ferret room isn’t from a ferret.
 It is from the cage, hammocks, and toys your ferret uses.
 That is why you have to clean the room your ferret lives in regularly.
 That considers the ferret cage, the ferret hammocks, toys, even litter box.